 Participants will develop skills necessary to self-manage their diabetes and work more effectively with their health care professionals.

-The class times will be from 2 to 4 p.m. at the UT Extension-Bradley County offices, 95 Church St. S.E., in downtown Cleveland.
+Class times will be from 2 to 4 p.m. at the UT Extension-Bradley County offices, 95 Church St. S.E. in downtown Cleveland.

 To register or learn more about the program, call the UT Extension office at 728-7001 by Feb.
 5.

 There is no cost for the sessions but class size is limited.

 The UT Extension–Bradley County instructors will be Kaye Smith and Robin Ramsey.